-- Invested in capital assets This component of Net Position consists of capital assets, including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, notes or other borrowings. - Restricted This component of Net Position consists of constraints placed on net asset use through external constraints imposed by creditors, grantors, contributors, or laws or regulations of other governments or constraints imposed by law through contractual provisions or enabling legislation. - Unrestricted Net Position This component of Net Position consists of Net Position that do not meet the definition of "restricted" or "invested in capital assets, net of related debt."
+- Investment in capital assets This component of Net Position consists of capital assets, including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, notes or other borrowings. - Restricted This component of Net Position consists of constraints placed on net asset use through external constraints imposed by creditors, grantors, contributors, or laws or regulations of other governments or constraints imposed by law through contractual provisions or enabling legislation. - Unrestricted Net Position This component of Net Position consists of Net Position that do not meet the definition of "restricted" or "investment in capital assets".